LanQiha/LanQiha/README.md

 <p align='center'>

 - 🔭 I’m currently working on project_vm.
-- 🌱 I’m currently learning javascript and unity.
+- 🌱 I’m currently learning about unity.
 - 📫 How to reach me : lan_qiha on Discord.

 ## 🔧 Skills